Skating & Hockey

 - No drop-ins will be available at this time, all access to the arena must be pre-registered online or by phone at 250-595-7946.

 - Please enter the arena by the exterior arena doors only, check in with staff, and follow the foot traffic directional signage posted.
+See Arena Foot traffic directs at the end of the guidelines.

 - Please do not arrive more than 15 minutes prior to your session.